parasladwa/trading_bot/README.md

    Place your Alpaca API keys in a file named `alpaca_keys.txt` in the project root, formatted as expected by `gather_data.py`.

 2. **Install dependencies**
-   - numpy
-   - pandas
-   - matplotlib
-   - alpaca-py

-   You can install them with:
    ```
    pip install numpy pandas matplotlib alpaca-py
    ```